 It was during this time he was seconded to the United Nations, serving in the Middle East and East Timor.
 Two years after his service in Timor, he was medically retired.
 For many years he felt lost, struggling with depression and the loss of identity.
 In 2014, he attended a horsemanship course run by Scott Brodie, which proved to be a life-changing experience.
 Today Max spends his time volunteering to help other veterans discover the healing that only horses can give.

 Sam joined the Australian Army after working for several years as a butcher in Queensland.
 He is a father of three children, and after leaving the army he found himself homeless and estranged from his family.
-After completing a horsemanship course with Scott Brodie at the Thoroughbred and Veteran Welfare Alliance, he returned to being a butcher and has moved back to Brisbane to be near his children.
+After completing a horsemanship course with Scott Brodie, he returned to being a butcher and has moved back to Brisbane to be near his children.

 Georgina joined the Royal Australian Navy in October 1996 at the age of 17.
 She served on board H.M.A.S Canberra straight after training and was medically discharged in March 2000, after suffering a serious back injury.

 After the military she worked in several sales and computer jobs before becoming an Army Cadet Officer in 2004.
 Her back injury eventually became unmanageable and she left the Australian Army Cadets in 2009.
 She was then diagnosed with PTSD, major depressive disorder and chronic pain syndrome.
-In 2017 she successfully competed in the Sydney to Hobart Yacht Race with the Veterans Invictus sailing team, and she has been volunteering with the Thoroughbred and Veteran Welfare Alliance since 2015.
+In 2017 she successfully competed in the Sydney to Hobart Yacht Race with the Veterans Invictus sailing team, and she has been volunteering with the Thoroughbred and Veteran Welfare Alliance since 2015, now Horse Aid

 Isaac joined the Australian Army at age 18.
 He served for five and a half years in Surveillance and Target Acquisition – Royal Australian Artillery.
-Voluntarily discharged from the army, he worked at various jobs including construction planning, truck driving, plant operating, and as a stockman.
+Voluntarily discharged from the army.
+After discharging he worked at various jobs including construction planning, truck driving, plant operating, and as a stockman.